Transgender Health Guide

 Search by specialty or location…

 We understand that for many transgender people, cost is a real obstacle in accessing any medical care.
-Where applicable, we note which providers and clinics accept Medicaid, Medicare or CHIP, as well as any that have a sliding scale fee based on income or some other means of assistance to low-income patients.
+Where applicable, we will note which clinics accept Medicaid, Medicare or CHIP, as well as any that have a sliding scale fee based on income or some other means of assistance to low-income patients.
 (Note: Medicaid, Medicare, and CHIP may not cover transition-related services such as hormone therapy.)

 While the focus of this guide and the trainings facilitated by Fairness West Virginia is on providing a high-quality care to transgender people, there is also training on cisgender LGB patients as well.
 We feel confident that cisgender lesbian, gay, and bisexual West Virginians can use this guide as well to find competent and compassionate medical and mental health providers.